JetBrains/kotlin-web-site/docs/resources.md

 title: More Resources
 ---

+## Kotlin Community

+Welcome to our friendly and actively growing [community](/community.html)!
+Ask questions, receive help, give your feedback, contribute to the language and its infrastructure!

 ## Community-Maintained Links

 You can find a community-maintained list of links to Kotlin projects, libraries and other resources at [Awesome Kotlin](https://javaby.github.io/awesome-kotlin/).